anvishah1/breast_cancer_detection_p1/README.md

-Day 1 of building a ML project
+Day 1 of building a ML project:  Breast Cancer Detection System

-Breast Cancer detection system

 0 --- malignant ---- cancer is present.